Else Imme

 Else Josefine Imme (born 24 September 1885 in Berlin, 5 August 1943 in Plötzensee Prison) was a German resistance fighter.
 Imme was a member of the anti-fascist resistance group that was later called the Red Orchestra by the Abwehr, during the Nazi period.

 Life

 Else was born in 1885 as an illegitimate daughter of the German tailor Elisabeth Bertha Imme.
 Her mother married the worker Rudolf Paul Neugebauer in 1895.
-She was the maternal half-sister of Martha Bernstein, who emigrated to the Soviet Union in 1934 and became an employee of the Communist International (Comintern) administration.
+She was the maternal half-sister of Martha Bernstein, an artist and committed communist, who emigrated to the Soviet Union in 1934 and became an employee of the Communist International (Comintern) administration.
 After attending school Imme took an apprenticeship as a retail saleswomen.
 She became the director of the Kunstgewerbe (arts and crafts) department in the Wertheim department store on Leipziger Platz.

 In 1933, Imme joined the German Labour Front and the National Socialist People's Welfare, both of which were Nazi organisations.
 Although Imme wasn't politically active, she did support the communists.